 Disadvantages of using the Above-Ground Method

-The only one I can think of is that it only nourishes the top 15cm of your garden bed as opposed to the inground Compot nourishing deep down at the 30cm layer where most of your plants feed.
+The only disadvantage I can think of is that it only nourishes the top 15cm of your garden bed.
+As opposed to the inground Compot nourishing deep down at the 30cm layer where most of your plants feed.

 Nourishing the top 15cm layer is much the same as applying liquid fertilizer.
 Some nutrients will be lost to evaporation, but many will work their way down into the deeper layers over time.

 You cannot compost large branches or twigs with this method either.
-Most people using this method would put that excess waste in their council bin or would mulch it up and put it back on the garden.
+Most people using this method would put that excess waste in their council bin.
+Or would mulch it up and put it back on the garden.
 Other people prefer the bay systems or tumblers for large green garden waste.
 Horses for courses as they say.
 Each has it’s place in the garden.
 It all depends on what you want to achieve, or how much work you want to do.

 How to set up your above ground composting system

-3. Pack all your old bills, junk mail, take away boxes, or weeds in the space between the Compot and the pot container.
+Pack old bills, junk mail, take away boxes, or weeds in the space between the Compot and the pot container.
 This insulates the Compot and keeps all your garden critters happy.
 You can shred the paper if you want to.
 It will break down faster if shredded but it’s not necessary.
-It all depends how fast you want or need to keep packing up waste around the outside of the Compot.
+It all depends how fast you want or need to keep packing waste around the outside of the Compot.
 I personally don’t think it is worth the extra effort to shred the paper.
 Do not go buying a shredder just for this exercise.
 Just scrunch it all up and pack it around the outside.
-If it is wet the worms will break it down.
+As long as it is wet the worms will break it down.

 You are now ready to fill the Compot up with “ALL” your scraps and wastewater.
 The water will leach out wetting the surrounding paper and or weeds.
 Unless you wet the paper before you packed it around the pot.
 If you think it is too dry you can always add more water.
-Or you can water it as you water your plants to be sure you are keeping the outside and inside contents moist.
+Or water it as you water your plants to be sure you are keeping the outside and inside contents moist.

-As you water it you will also be flushing all the nutrients produced from the scraps and paper waste, into the soil below.
-This then nourishes your plants.
-However, it only nourishes the top 15cm layer of your garden unlike the Compot in the ground which will nourish deep down at the 30cm layer where many plants feed.
+As you water it you will be flushing all the nutrients from the scraps and paper, into the soil below.
+This in turn nourishes your plants.
+However, it only nourishes the top 15cm layer of your garden.
+Whereas the Compot in the ground will nourish deep down at the 30cm layer where many plants feed.

-5. Now it is time to lock your lid into place and cover the lid with leaves, grass clippings, hay, straw, coconut fibre, pea straw, lucerne, shredded bamboo (my favourite next to free grass clippings and leaves).
+Now lock your lid into place and cover the lid.
+Use leaves, grass clippings, hay, straw, coconut fiber, pea straw, or lucerne.
+My favourite next to grass clippings and leaves is shredded bamboo.
 Never cover with dirt or sugar cane mulch especially if you have a rat problem in your area.
 The sugar cane mulch releases a sweet smell of molasses which attracts the rats.
-As soon as they find you Compots they realize there is free food for the taking.
-Soldier Fly larvae on tap.
+As soon as they find your Compots they realize there is free food for the taking.
+Soldier Fly larvae on tap as well.
 Of course, this does not happen to everyone.
-If you do not have a rat problem in your garden and all you have is sugar cane mulch, then by all means use it.
+If you don’t have a rat problem in your garden, then by all means use sugar cane mulch.
 You must work out what works for you in your garden.
-As a general rule the fermented waste will deter the rats unless you are covering the Compot with sugarcane mulch.

 What scraps can I put inside my Compot?